 In meeting the objective for the average (theoretical) application rate specified in 13.2 for Performance Level B or C foams that there may be some areas of the helideck, particularly where the spray patterns of nozzles significantly overlap, where the average (theoretical) application rate is exceeded in practice.
-Conversely, for other areas of the helideck the application rate in practice may fall below the average (theoretical) application rate specified in 13.2.
-This is acceptable if the actual application rate achieved for any portion of the landing area does not fall below two-thirds of the rates specified in 13.2 for the critical area calculation.
+Conversely, for other areas of the helideck the application rate in practice may fall below the average (theoretical) application rate achieved for any portion of the landing area does not fall below two-thirds of the rates specified in 13.2 for the critical area calculation.

 Note: Where a DIFFS is used in tandem with a passive fire-retarding system demonstrated to be capable of removing significant quantities of unburned fuel from the surface of the helideck in the event of a fuel spill from a ruptured aircraft tank, it is permitted to select a seawater-only DIFFS to deal with any residual fuel burn.
-A seawater-only DIFFS shall meet the same application rate and duration as specified for a Performance Level B foam DIFFS in 13.2
+A seawater-only DIFFS shall meet the same application rate and duration as specified for a Performance Level B foam DIFFS in 13.2 helicopter crash shall not unduly hinder the system's ability to deal effectively with a fire situation.

-In a similar way to where an FMS is provided (see 13), the performance specification for a DIFFS needs to consider the likelihood that one or more of the nozzles may be rendered ineffective by the impact of a helicopter on the helideck.
-Any local damage to the helideck, nozzles, and distribution system caused by a helicopter crash shall not unduly hinder the system's ability to deal effectively with a fire situation.
 The DIFFS supplier shall be able to verify that the system remains fit for purpose, in being able to bring a helideck fire associated with a crashed helicopter under control within 30 seconds measured from the time the system is producing foam at the required application rate for a range of weather conditions (see 4.5.3).

+In a similar way to where an FMS is provided (see 13.1), the performance specification for a DIFFS needs to consider the likelihood that one or more of the nozzles may be rendered ineffective by the impact of a helicopter on the helideck.
+Any local damage to the helideck, nozzles, and distribution system caused by a

-Note: Typically, a 15% increase in the number of nozzles and flow rate (1.52 gallons per square yard $(6.9 \ell/m^2)$ per minute) is acceptable to meet the requirement to ensure that the DIFFS remains effective in the event of an ineffective nozzle(s).
+Note: Typically, a 15% increase in the number of nozzles and flow rate (1.52 gallons per square yard (6.9 l/m^2) per minute) is acceptable to meet the requirement to ensure that the DIFFS remains effective in the event of an ineffective nozzle(s).
 This may not be necessary if the DIFF system is capable of controlling or extinguishing a fire during a full-scale fire test in witness of recognized certification agency with 15% nozzles blocked.

-13.8 Foam Equipment Induction Settings and Testing.
+13.8 Foam Equipment Induction Settings and Testing

-Induction equipment ensures that water and foam concentrate are mixed in the correct proportions and the settings of adjustable inductors, if installed, shall correspond with strength of concentrate in use.
+Induction equipment ensures that water and foam concentrate are mixed in the correct proportions.